ndh2np/SSD2024Dec_Learners_materials/practical7/readme.md

-## Practica1 7 - Polytechnic Library API - Extended Practical
+## Practical 7 - Extending the Polytechnic Library API with documentation using Swagger

 **Learning Outcomes:**

-By successfully completing this extended practical, you will gain valuable skills in:
+By successfully completing this practical, you will gain valuable skills in:

 - Creating clear and comprehensive API documentation using Swagger, enhancing the usability and maintainability of your future APIs.